 Story text, continued.
 Heading link

 While comprehensive data exists on injuries suffered by law enforcement, there is limited information on civilians injured during these same encounters.
 Data from police reports has been shown to undercount the number of cases, underestimate severity of civilian injuries and provide no information on acute and long-term consequences of injuries.

 The result of a lack of data is a narrow narrative that raises public awareness of firearm-related deaths while shedding little light on deaths caused by presumably less lethal means or the large number of civilians suffering non-fatal injuries.

 Injury data provides an illustration of these discrepancies.
-Most civilian injuries in the sample with a known cause resulted from blows and manhandling, about 84 percent of cases.
-Firearm discharge were identified in only two percent of injuries with a known cause.
+Most civilian injuries in the sample with a known cause resulted from blows and manhandling.
+Firearm discharge were identified in less than two percent of injuries treated in a hospital.
 The mortality data also does not provide information on mental health status of those injured by law enforcement or the large number who suffer traumatic brain injuries, which have potential severe long-term outcomes.

 The report offers numerous policy recommendations, including mandatory reporting of use of force and resulting injuries to an independent agency, public access to data on egregious cases of civil rights violations and repeat offenders and the training programs for officers involving unconscious bias and how to interact with disabled, intoxicated and mentally ill persons.

 “There is a need for a paradigm shift identifying injuries caused during legal intervention as a public health issue, rather than exclusively as a criminal justice issue,” Friedman said.
 “Law enforcement-related violence has proven to be in alignment with the issues that public health strives to deal with, such as social and structural determinants of health, especially the correlation between violence, socioeconomic status and race in the United States.”